MicrosoftDocs/azure-docs/articles/api-management/troubleshoot-response-timeout-and-errors.md

 ### Scale your APIM instance

 Each API Management instance is allocated a number of SNAT ports, based on APIM units.
 You can allocate additional SNAT ports by scaling your API Management instance with additional units.
-If you're already using the maximum units available, consider upgrading to a higher service tier.
-For more info, see [Upgrade and scale an Azure API Management instance](upgrade-and-scale.md)
+For more info, see [Scale your API Management service](upgrade-and-scale.md#scale-your-api-management-service)

 > [!NOTE]
 > SNAT port usage is currently not available as a metric for autoscaling API Management units.